 5. Bodyboarding

-Bodyboarding is also great because it requires a very small investment in equipment.
-Rentals are cheaper than surfboards, and buying one will not put you back more than $20-30.
+Bodyboarding is also great because it requires a very small investment in equipment, and it is perfect for all ages.
+Rentals are cheaper than surfboards, and buying one will not cost you more than $20 to $30.
 You can also really ride the waves with a bodyboard.
 By digging in your elbows and leaning to either side, you can cut side-to-side and move along the wave as you would with a surfboard.

 6. Body Surfing

-Don’t let the extra effort required for body surfing dissuade you, though.
+Body surfing combines the relaxation of swimming and the excitement of catching waves, all without the need for a board.
+It takes a little more effort to catch a wave while body surfing because your body has a smaller surface area than a board, but do not let the extra effort dissuade you.
 There is something undeniably elegant and beautiful about catching a wave with nothing but your body.
-It’s a fun pass time that requires no additional equipment and gives you and your family an excuse to spend some extra time in the water.
+It is a fun pastime that requires no additional equipment and gives you and your family an excuse to spend some extra time in the water.

 7. Canoeing and Kayaking